abhirockzz/redis-websocket-javaee/README.md

 Once the data is in a Redis sorted set

-- A Singleton EJB polls Redis to get top 10 `Jedis#zrevrangeByScoreWithScores` groups as per data in the RSVPs
+- A Singleton EJB polls Redis to get top 10 (using `Jedis#zrevrangeByScoreWithScores`) groups as per data in the RSVPs
 - The information is pushed to a WebSocket endpoint via CDI
 - Redis sorted set does all the heavy-lifting: Java EE helps build the solution on top of all this
 - The WebSocket endpoint is consumed from within a HTML file which is in turn accessed by the end user